Official documents to submit

-If you wish to recover any other original documents you have sent, please enclose a preaddressed return envelope with prepaid postage affixed with your submission.
+If you wish to recover any other original documents (except the reference letters) you have sent, please enclose a preaddressed return envelope with prepaid postage affixed with your submission.

 If not, the original documents submitted with the application will remain the property of Université de Montréal.
 They will be kept for one year.
 You may recover them by submitting a request to the Registrar's Office

 Warning : After one year all original documents are destroyed, except for diplomas.

 Upon arrival in Montréal, all foreign students must finalize their file at UdeM's Foreign students office by providing the entry documents required to study; failure to do so will result in their registration in the current session being cancelled permanently.
 For more details about the deregistration rules, consult the Foreign students office (Bureau des étudiants internationaux) website.

 You must provide the original or a certified copy of the birth certificate issued by the Directeur de l'état civil (official document) that includes the family name, all first names, date of birth, sex, place of birth (city, country) and the family names and all first names of the candidate's parents.
 The abbreviated format of the birth certificate (small format) will not be accepted since it does not include the family names and first names of the parents.

 If you do not have the original document, please make a request to the Directeur de l'état civil du Québec and send it to us as soon as possible